Annual borough-wide community grant

-The borough-wide scheme offers grants of up to £1000, and priority is given to groups whose aims reflect the Council’s priorities of promoting health, prosperity, the environment, community development and community involvement, with a focus on doing more for less, for example, projects that help the community save money or make their money go further, like an upcycling project.
+The Borough-wide scheme offers grants of up to £1,000, and priority is given to groups whose aims reflect our priorities of promoting health, prosperity, the environment, community development and community involvement, with a focus on doing more for less, for example, projects that help the community save money or make their money go further, like an upcycling project.

 Non-profit making community groups, voluntary organisations, trusts, friendly societies, social enterprises and community interest companies can apply provided that, in all cases, their objectives are charitable as defined by the Charity Act 2006.
 They can provide a service directly, offer advice/information or promote self-help and must have a wide community benefit and be open to anyone.

 The group will need to have a constitution (set of rules), a bank account in its own name (which requires at least two signatures on each cheque) and a set of accounts.
 The group will also need to have adequate insurance and ensure that appropriate checks are carried out on staff and volunteers if they work with vulnerable groups.

 - Purchase of equipment or materials

 For 2021, we are prioritising funding for projects that help the response to and recovery from the COVID-19 pandemic, particularly those that support digital accessing of services and/or address digital exclusion.

 How much are the grants?